teusH/MySense/docs/spec.md

 Cost pricing varies between € 50 and higher (e.g. NO2+UL G4V board+TTL-USB: DigiKey € 66.- excl. import tax € 17.22).
 Make sure one uses an serial USB converter to interface to the 3V3 based TTL serial interface of the module.
 MySense used `Cygnal Integrated Products, Inc. CP210x UART Bridge / myAVR mySmartUSB light`.
 See the config example for the appetrn to recognize which USB has the gas adapter.

+## WARNING when using GPS serial using Pi TTL pins
+It may happen that if gps is enabled and imported in MySense the Spec module does not operate smoothlhly (no serial data read, without error indications).
+Solution: in `/etc/default/gpsd` set USBAUTO to false and add `-b` (only read) for *gpsd* or if it does not help disable gps in `MySense.conf` fully and disable gpsd daemon.
+Or use GPS serial reads via USB.
+If so make sure the USB path name survives a reboot.

 ## Configuration
 ### hardware
 As there maybe more as one Spec gas sensor connected to the Pi MySense will need a way to get all the serial USB adapters.
 Plug in the USB adapter of a Spec sensor.
 Use `lsusb` command to get an overview before and after the USB adapter is connected.
 Here the difference as example: